Technique

 Wet Brining

 The traditional method of brining—which, for the sake of clarity, will be referred to as “wet” brining going forward—involves submerging ingredients in a saline solution for an extended period of time.
 The salt water permeates the chicken, bringing the dissolved salt along for the ride.
-This allows you to season thoroughly and evenly, and does a great job of keeping everything moist even after cooking.
+This allows you to season thoroughly and evenly, and does a great job of keeping everything moist even after hours in the oven.
 This takes a while—usually 1-2 days.

-Wet brining works especially well on corned beef and pastrami, but it’s also applicable to lacto-fermented and quick pickles.
+Wet brining works especially well on cured meats like corned beef and pastrami, but it’s also applicable to both lacto-fermented and quick pickles.

 Dry Brining